1414C/jiffy/README.md

 <br/>

 ## Model Creation
 Create a model file containing the Entities, Indexes and Relations that you wish to generate services for.
-Entity model defintion consists of an array of JSON objects, with each object being limited to a flat hierarchy and basic go-data-types.
+Entity model defintion consists of an array of JSON objects, with each object being limited to a flat hierarchy and basic go-data-types, although this is easily extended.
 By default, the generator expects a *models.json* file in the execution directory, but a correctly formatted JSON file can be loaded from any location by executing with the *-m* flag.

  A sample models.json file is installed with the application and can be found in the root application folder, as shown below: